ThePrimeagen/dev-prod-2/lessons/02-your-env/C-roll-your-own.md

 let your scripts be the ones that tell you what it would be doing instead of doing it.

-I just find that amount of logic though nice can also be a huge pain
+I just find that amount of logic is nice on paper but a huge pain in practice

 <br>
 <br>